 With Datadog’s collaboration integrations—including Slack, PagerDuty, and others—your high-severity rules automatically notify the right people.
 You can also share signals directly from the explorer into your incident response tool, for example to create a JIRA ticket or a ServiceNow incident.

 Datadog’s Cloud SIEM brings greater security visibility to all teams across your organization, including development, operations, and security.
-Cloud SIEM is part of the Datadog Cloud Security Platform, which protects an organization’s production environment with a full-stack offering that provides threat detection, posture management, workload security, and application security.
 If you already use Datadog, you can get started with real-time threat detection.
 Otherwise, sign up for a 14-day free trial.